All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 We cleaned your clock in that payroll tax extension debate.

-We embarrassed you, and it was because Boehner and the boys had to pay attention to the Tea Party people.
+And it was because Boehner and the boys had to pay attention to the Tea Party people.

-What they really are afraid of is conservatives conservatism triumphing or winning, and they don't want anybody to remember the midterms, the November 2010 midterms.
+What they really are afraid of is conservatism triumphing or winning, and they don't want anybody to remember the midterms, the November 2010 midterms.

-That's what they want to wipe from Everybody's mind.
+That's what they want to wipe from everybody's mind.

 And if they could do that, that would be huge.